 The waypoint is specified in a json file format that contains “x”, “y” for global coordinates, and “rad” for the heading direction.

-This standalone demonstrates an Unitree A1 robot in a warehousing setting which subscribing to an external torque controller for joint torque control while publishing imu, foot force, joint position, velocity, and body odometry information.
+This standalone example demonstrates a Unitree A1 robot in a warehousing setting that subscribes to an external torque controller for joint torque control while publishing IMU, foot force, joint position, velocity, and body odometry information.
 It may be run via the following command:

-This standalone demonstrates an Unitree A1 robot in a custom scene publishing stereo ROS camera and IMU data for visual image odometry in ROS 1.
+This standalone example demonstrates a Unitree A1 robot in a custom scene publishing stereo ROS camera and IMU data for visual image odometry in ROS 1.
 Users can connect the isaac sim topics to an external ROS vision inertial odometry package for doing odometry.
 It may be run via the following command:

 For the ros package set up information, please see: Visual Inertial Odometry with Quadruped

-This standalone demonstrates an Unitree A1 robot in a custom scene publishing stereo ROS2 camera data for visual image odometry in ROS 2.
+This standalone example demonstrates a Unitree A1 robot in a custom scene publishing stereo ROS2 camera data for visual image odometry in ROS 2.
 It may be run via the following command:

-This standalone demonstrates an Unitree Go1 robot on the ground plane publishing foot position and foot forces, which can be plotted using external ROS packages.
+This standalone example demonstrates a Unitree Go1 robot on the ground plane publishing foot position and foot forces, which can be plotted using external ROS packages.
 It may be run via the following command:

-This standalone demonstrates an ANYmal C robot that is controlled by a neural network policy.
+This standalone example demonstrates an ANYmal C robot that is controlled by a neural network policy.
 The rough terrain policy was trained in IsaacGym and takes as input the state of the robot, the commanded base velocity, and the surrounding terrain and outputs joint position targets.
 The example may be run via the following command: